Jungle (2017 film): Plot

 They build the raft and set off down the river.
 They hit some rapids, barely making it through.
 Karl gets upset at Kevin for taking control on the raft, floats the raft to shore, and says he is going hunting.
 Kevin had noticed Karl's fear of water and deduces that Karl cannot swim.
 Yossi then goes to find Karl, so he will not abandon them.

 Marcus and Karl decide to abandon the journey and make the three-day hike back to civilization where they can then return to La Paz.
 Meanwhile, Yossi and Kevin continue their journey downriver until their makeshift raft is hung up on a rock in the middle of the rapids.
 Kevin decides to swim for shore and instructs Yossi to throw him the machete so he can cut vines and pull him to safety, but the raft is instead destroyed in the rapids.

 Yossi is washed away by the river, leaving Kevin behind.
 Without a knife, tools, or any kind of survival training, Yossi must improvise shelter and forage to survive.
 He begins to give up hope after losing all sense of direction, wondering if he will survive the jungle.
 He is alone for at least two weeks, during which time he has several hallucinations regarding his past and finding a local woman.

 Meanwhile, Kevin is rescued by people from a nearby town who take him to Rurrenabaque, 120 mi from Yossi's location, Curiplaya.
 At Rurrenabaque, Kevin calls for the help of the local authorities to find Yossi.
 They fail to find Yossi via a plane flyover, but Kevin believes that Yossi is alive.
 Kevin ropes in the help of the local boat pilot to search for Yossi, finally discovers his weakened friend, and takes him to Rurrenabaque.

-The epilogue reveals that Karl lied about the hidden tribes, was known to rope backpackers into dangerous treks, and was wanted by the authorities.
-He and Marcus never returned to La Paz and were never seen again.
-The film was dedicated to Marcus' memory.
+The epilogue reveals that Karl lied about the hidden tribe, was known to lure backpackers into dangerous treks and was wanted by the authorities, believed to be a criminal posing as a guide.
+Marcus and Karl never returned to La Paz and were never seen again.
+The film was dedicated to Marcus's memory.